StevenClontz/prof.clontz.org/classes/2019/01/ma238/standards.md

 - **D1: Laplace transform.**
   Compute the Laplace transform of a function from the definition.
 - **D2: Discontinuous IVPs.**
-  Use Laplace transforms to solve IVPs involving discontinous functions or distributions.
+  Use Laplace transforms to solve IVPs involving a step function or Dirac delta distribution.
 - **D3m: Non-smooth motion.**
   Model and analyze motion involving instantaneous acceleration.
 - **D4m: Mass-spring impulse.**